This topic describes how to use the Kafka connector.

 Prerequisites

-An ApsaraMQ for Kafka cluster is created.
-For more information, see Step 3: Create resources.
+An ApsaraMQ for Kafka cluster has been created.
+For more information, see Create resources.

-ApsaraMQ for Kafka does not support idempotent write operations or write operations that are performed by using transactions.
-Therefore, you cannot use the exactly-once semantics supported by Kafka sink tables.
-For Realtime Compute for Apache Flink that uses Ververica Runtime (VVR) 8.0.0 and later, you must add the
+ApsaraMQ for Kafka does not support idempotent writes or transaction-based write operations.
+As a result, you cannot utilize the exactly-once semantics offered by Kafka sink tables.
+When employing Realtime Compute for Apache Flink VVR 8.0.0 or a later version, you must include the

 properties.enable.idempotence=false

-configuration to the sink table to disable the idempotent write feature.
-For more information about the comparison between storage engines of ApsaraMQ for Kafka and the limits on the storage engines, see Comparison between storage engines.
+configuration item in the sink table to disable the idempotent write feature.
+For more information about the storage engine comparison and limitations of ApsaraMQ for Kafka, see Storage engine comparison.

 The version of the self-managed Apache Kafka cluster is 0.11 or later.